MarkhamShofner/masters/data-structures/course-notes.md

   +;
 Quicksort,
   - sorting algorithm that repeatedly partitions the input into low and high parts (each part unsorted), and then recursively sorts each of those parts.
 To partition the input, quicksort chooses a pivot to divide the data into low and high parts.
 The _pivot_ can be any value within the array being sorted, commonly the value of the middle array element.
   - quicksort algorithm's runtime is typically O(N log N).
-Quicksort has several partitioning levels , the first level dividing the input into 2 parts, the second into 4 parts, the third into 8 parts, etc. At each level, the algorithm does at most N comparisons moving the l and h indices.
+Quicksort has several partitioning levels, the first level dividing the input into 2 parts, the second into 4 parts, the third into 8 parts, etc. At each level, the algorithm does at most N comparisons moving the l and h indices.
 If the pivot yields two equal-sized parts, then there will be log N levels, requiring the N * log N comparisons.
   +;
 Huffman Encoding,
   - application of binary trees